Official Global Travel Advisories

 Visa Waiver Program

-If you are a citizen of a country that is part of the visa waiver program (VWP), you do not need a visa to enter the US for stays up to 90 days.
+If you are a citizen of a country that is part of the visa waiver program (VWP), you don’t need a visa to enter the U.S. for stays up to 90 days.
 Instead, you must obtain pre-travel authorization via the Electronic System for Travel Authorization (ESTA) prior your departure.

 - Visa Waiver Program – U.S. Customs and Border Protection

-- Electronic System for Travel Authorization (ESTA) - Department of Homeland Security
+- Electronic System for Travel Authorization (ESTA) – U.S. Department of Homeland Security

 You must also carry proof of Permanent Resident Status in Canada upon re-entry into Canada.